-A Lost and Found bin is located in the lobby vestibule.
+The Lost and Found is located in the vestibule/front area of the lobby.
 Parents and children are encouraged to check the Lost and Found whenever jackets, sweaters, or other items are missing.
 Periodically the contents of the Lost and Found are donated to a local charity.